ZayLong/E-CommerceAppServer/README.md

 <h2>So what now?</h2>

-- Navigate inside the server tisAppServer folder
+- Navigate inside the server  folder
 - From here, run ```bower install```
 - Didn't work?
   - ```npm init```